sergiusechel/LLM-Masked-Robber/README.md

 ## Features

-- Replace masked tokens (`__`) in user-provided sentences with top-k predicted words.
+- Replace masked keywords (`__`) in user-provided sentences with top-k predicted words.
 - Prioritize predictions that are **nouns** or **verbs** using NLP techniques.
-- Generate variations of the original input by replacing masked tokens with predicted words.
+- Generate variations of the original input by replacing masked keywords with predicted words.
 - Save the top predictions and generated prompts into output files for further analysis.

 ---